AndrewBCromwell/java-final-project/README.md

 More than one object can be made from the same class.
 For example, a car is a type of thing, but your car is a specific instance of that type of thing.
 Car would be a class and your car would be an object.

+## Chapter 5
+In chapter 5 I learned about arrays, which can hold multiple values of the other data types, such as ints, doubles, strings, and even objects of a types that you have created yourself.
+However, you can only store one type of data in a single array.

+There are a couple of ways to declare an array.
+One way is to assign the values that will be stored in the array immediately, like this:

+`int[] myArray = {value1, value2, value3};`

+The other way is to specify how many values can be stored in the array, like this:

+`int[] myArray = new int[3];`

+The number inside the second pair of [] is the number of values that can be stored in the array.
+After an array is created, you can not change the number of values that the array holds, although you can change a value held in one of the positions.

+To use or change the value at a specific index of an array you would use `arrayName[x]`, where x is the index of the value you want.
+The first value is at index `0`, and the last value is at index `arrayName.length - 1`.
+You will often see people use `for(int i = 0; i < myArray.length; i++)` to loop as many times as there are elements in the array and use i as an index to use the current value of interest.
+You can also use a for-each loop, like this `for(datatype currentValue : myArray)`, to loop through each value in the array, with each iteration of the loop assigning the next value in the array to currentValue.

+Chapter 5 also showed other methods that can be used on strings, including, but not limited to, `length()` which gives the number of characters in the string (use length without () to get the number of values in an array), `charAt(index)` which gives the character at the specified index of the string, `indexOf(anotherString)` which gives the index of the first time the other string appears in the string, and `compareTo(anotherString)` which gives the integer value that is the difference between the first character of each string.
+If `compareTo` returns a negative value, the first string comes alphabetically before the other, and vice versa.